bdragon28/gmap/README.txt

 Description
 -----------

-GMap is an api and a set of modules to add Google Maps functionality to a Drupal site.
+GMap is an API and a related set of modules which allows the integration of Google Maps with a Drupal site.

 gmap.module: The main module.
-Contains the API, the basic map functions, and a fileter to create macros into working maps with minimal effort.
+Contains the API, the basic map functions, and an input filter to create macros into working maps with minimal effort.

 gmap_location.module: Provides map features for Location.module (v2 and v3).